cwilso/WebMIDIAPIShim/README.md

 * `build`: contains the transpiled and bundled version of the Web MIDI API shim, this is the script that you add as a separate script to your HTML page.
 * `dist`: contains the transpiled commonjs code (not bundled), this code is used if you import the Web MIDI API shim as a module.
-* `examples`: some usage examples for browser and Nodejs, written in es5.
+* `examples`: some usage examples for browser and Node.js, written in es5.
 * `gh-pages`: styles and script used by the Github page and the examples, does not contain any library code.
-* `node`: contains the entry point for Nodejs applications; this scripts combines the Web MIDI API shim with the `jazz-midi` npm package.
+* `node`: contains the entry point for Node.js applications; this scripts combines the Web MIDI API shim with the `jazz-midi` npm package.
+It also contains a Node.js test script that checks your MIDI in- and outports.
 * `src`: contains the actual code of this library, written in esnext.